API Reference¶

 ¶

-Get all weights as a pandas Series.
+Get all weights as a dict sorted alphabetically by asset name.

 Returns: